Is Becoming a Doctor Worth It? Why Doctors Don’t Get Rich

 Most people are paid by the hour.
 What about you?
 The production of active income (which is the highest taxed) requires time and is the way most of the world makes its money.

-It doesn’t matter if you’re a CEO, surgeon or grocery clerk, you don’t get paid unless you give your effort and time to a prescribed task.
+It doesn’t matter if you’re a CEO, software engineer, emergency medicine physician or grocery clerk, you don’t get paid unless you give your effort and time to a prescribed task.
 I understand that we’ll all do what we must to provide for our families, but the cost can be HIGH.

 TIME is our most precious commodity and we only have a limited amount to give.
 Once its gone, we never get it back.